 Does a 4-year college education help?
 For the vast majority of people going through it, the answer is: the education probably doesn’t, but the degree definitely does.
 We see an “education premium” among people with degrees in many areas (even bartenders with degrees make more money than those without), but I believe the effect is the degree (signal), not the education.
 The case against secondary education for most people* is remarkably strong, especially considering the debt incurred.
 Companies prefer to hire college graduates as a filtering mechanism.
 More and more, the best employees will not have college degrees.
 Solutions?
 Peter Diamandis has some good ideas.
-Xavier Niel’s 42, Udacity’s nanodegrees, Lambda School, Sudbury schools, and Khan Academy are good places to start.
+Xavier Niel’s 42, Udacity’s nanodegrees, Lambda School, Praxis, Sudbury schools, and Khan Academy are good places to start.
 I agree with Tyler Cowen that to counteract automation, we will need to learn continuously.

 Do graduate degrees help?
 In hard sciences, graduate degrees have a strong track record.
 In business, psychology, economics, creative industries, and other soft sciences, the evidence is far less clear.
 Their major function is signaling to employers.
 The MBA in particular has no measurable effect on business.
 Jeff Pfeffer knows this better than anyone — he writes his brave reports from inside the machine.
 Station 1 may show the way forward.